KC-7/ecommerce/README.md

 #### Additional Heroku Tips

-Use the following commands to interact with Hroku once logged in:
+Use the following commands to interact with Heroku once logged in:

 1. Make Migrations: